drkiettran/cisc525_final_exam/readme.md

 - Each correct answer to the question is worth 5 point.
 - 10 points for property document your code.
 You can use Markdown to document your code as I did in the notebook.
-- You can also use assignment report template in Microsoft Word.
-You m must submit the usual report to `Canvas`.
-You must make sure to provide me with the link to your repository and share it with me.
+- You must also use assignment report template in Microsoft Word.
+- Youmust submit the usual report to `Canvas`.
+- You must make sure to provide me with the link to your repository and share it with me.

-Due date: Midnight Friday 17 April 2020.
+Due date: Midnight Sunday 9 August 2020.
 No late submission is allowed.

 Good luck.